What Does NxGen MDx Screen For?

 What Your Test Results Mean:

+Test results indicate that you are a carrier of X-linked juvenile retinoschisis.
 Female carriers typically show no symptoms; however, carriers are at an increased risk of having a child with X-linked juvenile retinoschisis.
 Risk for the current or future pregnancies is sex dependent.
 Consultation with a genetic counselor for a more detailed risk assessment is recommended.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.